DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/phoenix.md

 chart.render();
 ```

-This would produce a chart with your custom color palette of various shades of blue.

 You can pass as few or as many colors as you like in this array.
 Phoenix will start with the first color in the list and move down the array.
 If it runs out of colors, it will loop back to the beginning.
 For best visual results, provide enough different colors to cover the scope of your data.

 To update your color palette or reset to the default, see the API documentation.

 ## Chart Methods

-The following methods are available in addition to those shown above:
+The following methods are supported in addition to those shown above:

 ### render()